-The foreach statement allows iterating on a collection.
-The foreach statement isn't limited to collection or types that implement IEnumerable<T>.
-As explained in a previous post, you can use it with an instance of any type that has the public parameterless GetEnumerator method whose return a type having the public Current property and the public parameterless MoveNext method whose return type is Boolean.
+The foreach statement allows iterating over a collection, but it is not limited to types that implement IEnumerable<T>.
+As explained in a previous post, you can use it with any type that has a public parameterless GetEnumerator method returning a type with a public Current property and a public parameterless MoveNext method that returns Boolean.

-In C# 9, the GetEnumerator method can be provided using an extension method!
-For instance, the IEnumerator<T> is not compatible with the foreach statement as it doesn't have a method named GetEnumerator.
-You can create an extension method named GetEnumerator which make it possible 😃
+In C# 9, the GetEnumerator method can be provided via an extension method.
+For instance, IEnumerator<T> is not compatible with foreach because it does not have a GetEnumerator method.
+You can add one through an extension method to make this possible.

 Before using this feature, you need to update the language version to 9.0 or preview: